NTAP/rfc8312bis/draft-ietf-tcpm-rfc8312bis.md

 is different from the multiplicative decrease factor used in {{!RFC5681}}
 (and {{!RFC6675}}) during fast recovery.

-In {{eqssthresh}}, *flight_size* is the amount of outstanding data in the network, as defined in {{!RFC5681}}.
+In {{eqssthresh}}, *flight_size* is the amount of outstanding (unacknowledged) data in the network, as defined in
-Note that a rate-limited application with idle periods or periods when unable to send at the full rate permitted by *cwnd* may easily encounter notable variations in the volume of data sent from one RTT to another, resulting in *flight_size* that is significantly less than *cwnd* on a congestion event.
-This may decrease *cwnd* to a much lower value than necessary.
-To avoid suboptimal performance with such applications, the mechanisms described in {{?RFC7661}} can be used to mitigate this issue as it would allow using a value between *cwnd* and *flight_size* to calculate the new *ssthresh* in {{eqssthresh}}.
-The congestion window growth mechanism defined in {{?RFC7661}} is safe to use even when *cwnd* is greater than the receive window as it validates *cwnd* based on the amount of data acknowledged by the network in an RTT which implicitly accounts for the allowed receive window.
+{{!RFC5681}}.
+Note that a rate-limited application with idle periods or periods when unable to send at the full rate permitted by *cwnd* could easily encounter notable variations in the volume of data sent from one RTT to another, resulting in *flight_size* that is significantly less than *cwnd* when there is a congestion event.
+The congestion response would therefore decrease *cwnd* to a much lower value than necessary.
+To avoid such suboptimal performance, the mechanisms described in {{?RFC7661}} can be used.
+These describe how to calculate a new *cwnd* for sending and after congestion, a new *ssthresh* with a value between the *cwnd* and *flight_size*.
+The mechanism defined in {{?RFC7661}} is safe to use even when *cwnd* is greater than the receive window, because it validates *cwnd* based on the amount of data acknowledged by the network in an RTT, which implicitly accounts for the allowed receive window.

-Some implementations of CUBIC currently use *cwnd* instead of *flight_size* when calculating a new *ssthresh* using {{eqssthresh}}.
-The implementations that use *cwnd* MUST use other measures to not allow *cwnd* to grow when bytes in flight is smaller than *cwnd*.
-That also effectively avoids *cwnd* from growing beyond the receive window.
-Such measures are important to prevent a CUBIC sender from using an arbitrarily high *cwnd* value in calculating the new value for *ssthresh* and *cwnd* when a congestion event is signaled, but it is not as robust as the mechanisms described in {{?RFC7661}}.
+Some implementations of CUBIC currently use *cwnd* instead of *flight_size* when calculating a new *ssthresh*.
+Implementations that use *cwnd* MUST use other measures to prevent *cwnd* from growing when the volume of bytes in flight is smaller than *cwnd*.
+This also effectively avoids *cwnd* from growing beyond the receive window.
+Such measures are important to prevent a CUBIC sender from using an arbitrarily high cwnd *value* when calculating new values for *ssthresh* and *cwnd* when congestion is detected.
+This might not be as robust as the mechanisms described in {{?RFC7661}}.

-Likewise, a QUIC sender that uses *cwnd* to calculate a new value for the congestion window and slow-start threshold on a congestion event is required to apply similar mechanisms {{!RFC9002}}.
+A QUIC sender that uses *cwnd* to calculate new values for *cwnd* and *ssthresh* after detecting a congestion event is REQUIRED to apply similar mechanisms {{?RFC9002}}.

 ~~~ math
 \begin{array}{lll}